-A group of independent Serbian economic experts [65], including the former governor of the National Bank and renowned university professors, argue that the Jadar project is not economically justified and should be stopped.
-They state that Serbia would have negligible net income from that project on all grounds: 17,4 million euro per year, which represents 2,6 euro per capita.
-According to independent experts [66], endangered income from agricultural activities is estimated at 81,96 million euro per year, and it exceeds, by far, the potential effective revenues from mining activities.
-Under favourable conditions, raspberries from Western Serbia contribute to exports of more than 400 million euro a year.
+A group of independent Serbian economic experts [42], including the former governor of the National Bank and renowned university professors, argue that the Jadar project is not justified and should be stopped.
+They state that Serbia would have negligible net income from that project on all grounds: 17,4 million euros per year, which represents 2,6 euros per capita.
+According to independent experts [43], endangered income from agricultural activities is estimated at 81,96 million euros per year, and it exceeds, by far, the potential effective revenues from mining activities.
+Under favourable conditions, raspberries from Western Serbia contribute to exports of more than 400 million euros a year.
 The subjective reluctance of potential buyers to opt for raspberries from the mining region can reduce sales and prices if the Jadar project is launched.

-Experts noted [65] that techniques of diminishing Serbia's net income include unfounded indirect subsidies to companies linked to investors, transfers of assets and taxable flows to the tax jurisdiction of other countries, and purchase of goods, services, and often questionable consultancies almost exclusively from foreign suppliers.
-These are some of the reasons why mining in Serbia, on behalf of big international companies, generates insignificant revenues that do not benefit Serbia, something that can already be seen in Bor and Majdanpek and is predicted by independent experts [65] for Jadar.
-Moreover, foreign investors operating through a Serbia-based limited liability subsidiary give them the opportunity to earn income but avoid liability for damages, the cost of remediation and reclamation of contaminated land, and the cost of decommissioning.
-The damage caused in the Jadar Valley is illustrated in Figure 7.
+Experts noted [42] that techniques of diminishing Serbia's net income include unfounded indirect subsidies to companies linked to investors, transfers of assets and taxable flows to the tax jurisdiction of other countries, and purchase of goods, services and often questionable consultancies almost exclusively from foreign suppliers.
+These are some of the reasons why mining in Serbia, on behalf of large international companies, generates insignificant revenues does not benefit to Serbia, something that can already be seen in Bor and is predicted by independent experts [42] in Jadar.
+Moreover, foreign investors operating through a Serbia-based limited liability subsidiary gives them the opportunity to earn income but avoid liability for damages, the cost of remediation and reclamation of contaminated land, and the cost of decommissioning.